Fully Autonomous SEO AI Agent

 No reminders.
 No manual rechecks.
 No starting from a blank prompt every time.
 The agent picks up where it left off because the task board gives it persistent context.

-On Pro and Agency plans, the agent runs a weekly monitoring cycle automatically — no setup needed beyond connecting Google Search Console.
+For onboarded clients, the agent runs a continuous monitoring cycle automatically — no setup needed beyond connecting Google Search Console.

 • Sunday — the agent re-crawls your site to pick up new and changed content